sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/tutorial-implementing-algebraic-structures.rst

     -2*y[[2, 1]] + y[[3]]

-For triangular morphisms, just like ordinary morphisms, we need a function which accepts as input the index of a basis element of the domain and returns an element of the codomain.
+For triangular morphisms, just like ordinary morphisms, we need a function that accepts as input the index of a basis element of the domain and returns an element of the codomain.
 We think of this function as representing the columns of the matrix of the linear transformation::